Bearded dragons need heat in captivity in order to thermoregulate. Heat also paves the way for them to digest their

 When Do We Replace The Heat Lamps For Bearded Dragons?

 If you have a heat lamp that also emits UVB, and it is also the sole source of UVB for your bearded dragon, then it is best to change it every 6 months.

 The UVB output decreases through consistent use so by the 6th month, the UVB output may not be accurate.

-On the other hand, if your mercury vapor heat lamp that also emits UVB is not your main source of UVB for the tank, then you can replace it every 32 months.
+On the other hand, if your mercury vapor heat lamp that also emits UVB is not your main source of UVB for the

 Ceramic heat emitters last longer than other light-emitting bulbs.
 They can last for two to five years.
 It is still best to check what is stated in the box of your chosen bulb just to make sure when you need to replace them.

 Tip: Also have a look at our guide on the best UVB lamps for bearded dragons here!

 What Are The Best Heating Devices For Bearded Dragons?

 There are other heating devices that you can use for your bearded dragon.
 You can also mix and match these devices depending on the current heating needs of the enclosure.